The history of Regent University is an inspiring testament of what vision backed by excellence, innovation and integrity can accomplish.

 Our academic programs are as rigorous as they are rewarding.
 Regent student teams regularly win national competitions in their fields of study, and our alumni have been honored for professional achievements in their disciplines.

 The distinct mission of Regent has drawn students, administrators, and distinguished faculty and guest lecturers from around the world.
-Regent employs more than 160 full-time and almost 400 adjunct faculty, including former Attorney General John Ashcroft.
+Regent employs 158 full-time faculty and 743 adjunct professors, including former Attorney General John Ashcroft.
 Review Regent University Facts for a closer look at the accomplishments and prominence of our university.

 Beyond milestone events and dates or facts and figures, Regent remains a premier educational institution dedicated to combining quality education with biblical teachings.
 The dramatic changes that have taken place are the result of divine inspiration and unwavering dedication to the mission as reflected in our motto — Christian Leadership to Change the World.